NamTran99/NewSwiftMail/cli/html-cleaner-cli/README.md

 Usage: html-cleaner [OPTIONS] INPUT [OUTPUT]

-  A tool that modifies HTML to only keep allowed elements and attributes the same way that K-9 Mail does.
+  A tool that modifies HTML to only keep allowed elements and attributes the same way that Easy Mail does.

 Options:
   -h, --help  Show this message and exit